Skip to main content

 Mandatory Health Insurance

 Student Health insurance coverage for sickness, accidents and hospitalization is required of all Emory students.
 See Emory Mandatory Student Insurance Policy 8.7.
-All new and continuing degree-seeking and international Emory University students are required to have health insurance.
+All Emory University students are required to have health insurance.
 Coverage must be continuous from the date of matriculation until the date of graduation and must meet University minimum coverage requirements.
+This is the website for insurance.

 The Emory University Student Health Insurance Plan (EUSHIP) provides care for enrolled Emory students.
+Term of coverage is August 1 to July 31.
 View an overview of the Emory University Student Health Insurance Plan.

 All students are automatically enrolled and charged for the Emory University Student Health Insurance Plan.
-The charge will appear on students’ tuition statements.
+The charge will appear on students’ fall and spring billing statements.
+For each continuing year, coverage will be 8/1 to 7/31.

 View more information regarding the mandatory health insurance waiver process.